ebzimny01/gd-recruit-extension/memory-bank/activeContext.md

 - **Extension Loading**: Development mode in Chrome browser

 **Key Files for Understanding Current State**:
+- `lib/multi-team-storage.js` - Multi-team storage architecture and data management
+- `background.js` - Service worker with team detection and switching
 - `popup/popup.js` - Main application logic and UI handling
 - `content/scraper.js` - Data extraction and page integration
-- `lib/storage.js` - Data persistence and management
-- `background.js` - Service worker and message routing
+- `popup/communications.js` - Inter-component messaging
 - `manifest.json` - Extension configuration and permissions

-This context provides the foundation for continuing development work on the GD Recruit Assistant browser extension, with clear understanding of the current architecture, implemented features, and development patterns in use.
+This context provides the foundation for continuing development work on the GD Recruit Assistant browser extension, with clear understanding of the current multi-team architecture, implemented features, and development patterns in use.
+The extension is now feature-complete for v0.3.0 with comprehensive multi-team support and proper data architecture.